St. Lucia Quarantines Cruise Ship After Measles Case Occurs Onboard

 The quarantine impacts nearly 300 passengers and crew aboard a ship called the Freewinds, reports NBC News, citing the St. Lucia Coast Guard.

 Freewinds is the name of a 440-foot Caribbean-based ship owned and operated by the Church of Scientology.
-On its web site, the church describes the boat as "a religious retreat ministering the most advanced level of spiritual counseling in the Scientology religion," saying the vessel is used for religious conventions, seminars and other services.
+On its website, the church describes the boat as "a religious retreat ministering the most advanced level of spiritual counseling in the Scientology religion," saying the vessel is used for religious conventions, seminars and other services.

 The church did not respond to NPR's request for comment about the quarantine.

-In an update on the case Thursday, St. Lucia's Department of Health and Wellness said it is providing the measles vaccine to people on the ship.
+In an update on the case Thursday, St. Lucia's Ministry of Health and Wellness said it is providing the measles vaccine to people on the ship.

 "Today, the ship's doctor requested 100 doses of the measles vaccine and this is currently being provided from our supplies, at no cost," the agency said.

-NBC News reports the infected person on the ship is a female member of the crew, who has been isolated and is reported to be in stable condition.
+NBC News reports that the infected person on the ship is a female member of the crew, who has been isolated and is reported to be in stable condition.

 Highly contagious, though vaccine-preventable, measles can spread when an infected person sneezes, coughs or even breathes.
 The CDC says a person can catch it simply by being in the same room an infected person was in — even up to two hours after the infected person left.